AdaCore/gnatcoll-core/docs/sql.rst

     | TABLE | tableA |
     | FK: | tableB | fieldA1, fieldA2 | fieldB1, fieldB2 |

-  It is also possible to crate multi-column indexes, as in the following example.
+  It is also possible to create multi-column indexes, as in the following example.
 In this case, the third column contains the name of the index to create.
 If left blank, a default name will be computed by GNATColl::